 You want to be settled in one place.
 Avoid driving, doing the dishes, walking around the house in circles or any other activity that could give the impression you are distracted.
 And speaking of distractions, put your dog outside, don’t be in room with your parrot (who knows what he might say) and in general, keeps children and pets [safely] out of the way.
 You don’t want to do anything that seems unprofessional, and you want to avoid asking the interviewer to repeat herself because of background noise.

-If you are not using your cell phone for the phone interview, be sure to shut it off.
+If you have a landline, consider using it so that you can turn off your cell phone.
 You don’t want to be distracted with a text, email or incoming call with a funky ringtone.
 Keep your computer shut too, to avoid the many temptations it holds.

 6. Have Lots of Bars